 Blood Test: Lipid Panel

-- Total cholesterol, which is the sum of the different types of cholesterol.
+- Total cholesterol, which is the amount of the different types of cholesterol added together.
+The body needs some cholesterol.
+But too much can cause health problems.

-- Low-density lipoproteins (LDL) cholesterol, commonly known as “bad” cholesterol.
-LDLs that build up in the bloodstream can clog blood vessels and increase the risk of heart disease.
+- Low-density lipoprotein (LDL) cholesterol, often called “bad” cholesterol.
+LDL that builds up in the bloodstream can clog blood vessels and increase the risk of heart disease.

 - Triglycerides, which store energy until the body needs it.
 If the body holds on to too many triglycerides, blood vessels can get clogged and cause health problems.